Thing 22: Fun, Play, and Create

 As we come to the end of our 23 Things I hope you’ve enjoyed the course and that a sense of exploration and adventure, balanced with critical thinking and knowledge, will encourage you to continue with further online and digital learning.

-To this end we’re wrapping up with a fun challenge.
-Select one, or all, of the below apps and have fun creating something to share with us on your blog.
+To this end we’re wrapping up with a fun challenge and asking you to create and share a fun digital object.
+Select one or all of the below apps, or another creative app entirely, and have fun creating something to share with us on your blog.

 Dubsmash is a lip-syncing video creation and sharing app on iOS and Android.
 Users can select from songs, sounds, and famous quotes, or create their own sounds, and then record a video of themselves lip-syncing to the audio.
 Edits can be made to the video including colour filters and text animation.
 The videos can then be privately shared with friends directly via message or text, or more publicly over social networks.